stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 }
 ```

-### Conclusion

 If all goes well we should finally see the textured quad:

 ![Textured Quad](textured-quad.png)

 We have jumped through a number of hoops in the last couple of chapters and therefore there is plenty to go wrong.
 The validation layer will provide excellent diagnostics if the application attempts any invalid operations (and often seems to be able to work around them).
 However it is very easy to specify a 'valid' pipeline that results in a black rectangle.

-Here are some of the problems that we encountered:
+Here are some of the problems encountered by the author:

-* The image loader is very crude and somewhat brittle - the image _should_ be a `TYPE_4BYTE_BGR` which maps to the `R8G8B8A8_UNORM` Vulkan format.
+* The image loader is very crude and somewhat brittle - the Java image _should_ be a `TYPE_4BYTE_BGR` corresponding to the `R8G8B8A8_UNORM` Vulkan format.
 It is definitely worth using the debugger to step through image loading and the complex barrier transition logic.

 * Ensure the image data is being copied to the vertex buffer and not the other way around (yes we really did this).